TanStack/query/docs/react/guides/does-this-replace-client-state.md

 For a vast majority of applications, the truly **globally accessible client state** that is left over after migrating all of your async code to TanStack Query is usually very tiny.

 > There are still some circumstances where an application might indeed have a massive amount of synchronous client-only state (like a visual designer or music production application), in which case, you will probably still want a client state manager.
 In this situation it's important to note that **TanStack Query is not a replacement for local/client state management**.
-However, you can use TanStack Query along side most client state managers with zero issues.
+However, you can use TanStack Query alongside most client state managers with zero issues.

 ## A Contrived Example